 A leader should have a passion for leading a team, he should show total interest toward his goal and adopt self-denial.

 2. Strong communication

 Communication skill is a must to be an effective leader, you should be ready to hear from others and understand their words and thoughts.

 Leadership requires a person to totally commit toward his work and goal.
 He needs to gather support and appreciation from his staff in order to get success in his work.

 4. Commit to team building

 A successful leader will always work in a team, he will bring people of different thoughts under one banner and garner their support to achieve his goal.

-A leader should be capable to take decision effectively and abruptly in any situations.
+A leader should be capable to take decisions effectively and abruptly in any situation.
 He should have the ability to guide others in a way and show them how to work towards achieving their goal.

 Suggested Read: Boss’s day